melonpocky/Dirty-Hashcat-Writeup/README.md

-# Pupy-LRAT-Writeup
+# A Very Rough Draft Towards Hashcat
-Writing up about Pupy LRAT program.
+Writing up about Hashcat for ProsVsJoes CTF.
 Also where I can mess with things in a safe manner.

 ## Installation Instructions ##
 * Open up terminal